 January: Warm and sunny, with occasional strong southeasterly winds, ideal for beach outings.
 Don’t miss outdoor events like the Cape Town New Year’s Day parade.

 February: Hot and dry, this is the peak of summer, with clear skies and balmy evenings.
 Don’t miss the much-loved open-air summer sunset concerts series.
-As the peak season draws to a close, beaches are also less crowded.
+As the peak season draws closer, beaches are also less crowded.

 Cape Town Autumn Weather

-March: Warm days start to cool, signaling the onset of autumn with less wind.
+March: Warm days start to cool, signalling the onset of autumn with less wind.
 The Cape Town Carnival is a seasonal highlight.

 April: Mild temperatures with crisp mornings and evenings, and occasional rain showers.
 It’s the perfect time to tackle any of Cape Towns cool hiking routes.